MichaelEburu/MyCulinaire/MyCulinair/README.md

-# MyCulinair - AI-Powered Cooking Companion
+# MyCulinaire - AI-Powered Cooking Companion

-MyCulinair is a smart, user-centric vanilla JavaScript application designed to help users find recipes based on their pantry contents.
+MyCulinaire is a smart, user-centric vanilla JavaScript application designed to help users find recipes based on their pantry contents.
 It leverages multiple third-party APIs to fetch real-time recipes and provides an intuitive interface for managing ingredients and dietary preferences.

 ## Features